madhurimarawat/Portfolio-Website/README.md

 ## Website Link

-<p>I have hosted this Website using netlify.Click on the Link below to have a look at my Website:</p>
+<p>I have hosted this Website using <a href="https://madhurima-rawat-portfolio.netlify.app/">Netlify</a>  and  <a href = "https://madhurimarawat.github.io/Portfolio-Website/">Github Pages</a>.
+Click on the Link to have a look at my Website.</p>

-<a href="https://madhurima-rawat-portfolio.netlify.app/">🌟Portfolio Website💻</a>

 ---
 ## Additional Resources